Oisin-M/GFN/README.md

-# GFNs: Graph Feedforward Networks
+# GFN: A graph feedforward network for resolution-invariant reduced operator learning in multifidelity applications
-A resolution-invariant generalisation of feedforward networks for graphical data.
+A resolution-invariant generalisation of feedforward networks for graphical data, applied to model order reduction.

 ## Why GFNs?
 Many applications rely upon graphical data, which standard machine learning methods such as feedforward networks and convolutions cannot handle.
 GFNs present a novel approach of tackling this problem by extending existing machine learning approaches for use on graphical data.
 GFNs have very close links with neural operators and graph neural networks.